What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://sites.google.com/view/pothole-600/dataset}{Pothole-600} \cite{Pothole600}, introduced in 2019, consists of 67 pairs of stereo images captured by a vehicle-mounted ZED stereo camera.
-It has three subsets with corresponding resolutions of 1028×1730, 1030×1720, 1028×1710, respectively.
-For each image, a ground-truth binary map and an estimated disparity map are provided.
-Although \cite{Pothole600} categorizes Pothole-600 as a pothole detection dataset, we reclassify it as a pothole segmentation dataset due to its pixel-level segmentation labels, which enable precise delineation of pothole areas rather than mere detection of their presence.
-As illustrated in Fig.~\ref{fig:pothole_visualization}, pothole-600 also incorporates several challenging images containing noise (e.g. water stains), facilitating the development and evaluation of robust algorithms.
+\paragraph{\textbf{Pothole-600:}} Introduced in 2019, Pothole-600 \cite{Pothole600} \href{https://sites.google.com/view/pothole-600/dataset}{contains 67 image pairs} captured by a vehicle-mounted ZED stereo camera.
+It has three subsets with respective resolutions of 1028×1730, 1030×1720, and 1028×1710.
+A ground-truth binary map and an estimated disparity map are provided for each image.
+Although \cite{Pothole600} presents Pothole-600 as a pothole detection dataset, we reclassify it as a segmentation dataset because its pixel-level labels enable precise delineation of pothole regions rather than simple detection.
+As illustrated in Fig.~\ref{fig:pothole_visualization}, pothole-600 also includes several challenging images with noise (e.g. water stains), supporting the development and evaluation of robust algorithms.